punkrockpolly/N2T/README.md

-Writing HDL for exercises in the book, The Elements of Computing Systems: Building a Modern Computer from First Principles by Noam Nisan and Shimon Schocken.s
+Writing HDL for exercises in the book, The Elements of Computing Systems: Building a Modern Computer from First Principles by Noam Nisan and Shimon Schocken.